hoangsonww/FRED-Data-Analysis/README.md

   <img src="frontend/public/frontend.png" alt="Frontend UI" width="100%"/>
 </p>

-It will allow you to chat with the AI and ask questions about the banking data.
+It will allow you to chat with the AI and ask questions about the FRED data.
 The chatbot will use the vectorized data from Pinecone to provide answers.

 Additionally, it will also allow you to view the regression plots generated from the analysis in a more interactive and user-friendly manner.

 ---

-# 2. FRED Banking Data Analysis Report
+# 2. FRED Economics Data Analysis Report

 ## Table of Contents